Larkenx/kotlin-roguelike-tutorial/tutorial/part0.md

 ![success](images/projectSetupWorked.png)

-*Your project should look like [this commit](https://github.com/Larkenx/kotlin-roguelike-tutorial/commit/f100188a6239c267ac039aaa60aa6ab605a88362) at this point*

 ### Adding SquidLib and KTerminal Dependencies via Gradle
 Gradle is used to manage the dependencies for your project.
 You can add new libraries from git repositories by opening your `build.gradle` in the root project directory.
 We will be using